fbenitachen/fbenitachen/README.md

 ## 👋 Hey, I'm Felice Benita®™
 ### 👩🏻‍💻 Data Scientist | Business Intelligence | Software Engineer

-🌞 Hi, I'm a multi-talented personality in the tech.
+🌞 Hi, I'm a multi-talented personality in tech.
 I've worked in the technology space and I have a tonne of experience in software development, digital marketing, Data and AI, and Business Intelligence.

 #### 📌 And currently, I play a role as an IT Systems & Data Analyst at PT.
 Erlangga Edi Laboratories (Erela).